 Have cycles shorter than 28 days

 Started their period before age 12

 Have a mother or sister who had endometriosis

 Your pattern of symptoms can help to identify endometriosis, including:

 How bad it is

 A change or worsening of pain

 Pain that limits your activities

-Pain during intercourse, bowel movements, or urination
+Pain during sex, bowel movements, or urination